"No apology would seem to be necessary for publishing an essay on currency and banking."

 In 1846 the tariff bill passed by one vote, but by 1857, Appleton wrote in an "Introduction of the Power Loom and Origin of Lowell", that wars in China, overproduction and the tariff of 1846 were the three reasons for the economic downturns of 1857.

 Not liking the taste of politics he returned home, but only after Maria died.
 In 1839 he married again, to Harriet Coffin Sumner, a cousin of abolitionist Charles Sumner.
 Between his two wives he had eight children.
 His most beloved daughter, Fanny (born to Maria), married the poet Henry Wadsworth Longfellow.

 In 1842, Appleton returned to the House of Representatives for a little over three months.
 He served as President of the Massachusetts Hospital Life Insurance company for the last 12 years of his life.
 He was a member of the Massachusetts Historical Society and published essays, his most famous being “Remarks on Currency and Banking” in 1858.

 With his marriage to Harriet, family politics boiled over.
-He was branded “cotton” Whig as opposed to “conscious” Whig, in part, because the senior Sumner argued so.
+He was branded a “cotton” Whig as opposed to “conscience” Whig, in part, because the senior Sumner argued so.
+Cotton whigs were willing to compromise with or actively supported slavery in the South, while conscience whigs denounced slavery.
 It was soon remarked by Appleton that an abolitionist “produced nothing but evil.”
 Ultimately, Appleton was unable to protect the US from exploitation in its forms of capital.

 He dreaded the oncoming civil war and four months after the firing on Fort Sumter in July, his beloved Fanny died when her dress caught fire.
 One day after her burial, on July 14, 1861, Nathan died.
 He is buried beside Fanny at Mount Auburn Cemetery in Cambridge.